A class of nonergodic interacting particle systems with unique invariant measure: Discretizations

-Let us now restrict to the lattice case, i.e. $G=\Z^d$ and discuss the relative entropy density.
-The following lemma should be seen as a generalization of the contractivity of the relative entropy (density) between two measures (see Lemma 3.3 in \cite{EnFeSo93}) under strictly local transforms to transforms which are not strictly but "sufficiently" local.
+Let us now restrict to the lattice case, that is, $G={\mathbb Z}^d$ and discuss the relative entropy density.
+The following lemma should be seen as a generalization of the contractivity of the relative entropy (density) between two measures (see Lemma~3.3 in \cite{EnFeSo93}) under strictly local transforms to transforms which are not strictly but ``sufficiently'' local.